 Hormonal Contraceptives and Hair Shedding

-Hormonal contraceptives (including birth control pills, coils, injections, patches and vaginal rings) work by adjusting the balance of hormones in your body.
-Because the growth cycle of your hair is influenced by hormones, your hair may be affected if you are using a hormonal contraceptive.
+Hormonal contraceptives (including birth control pills, coils, injections, patches, and vaginal rings) work by adjusting the balance of hormones in your body.
+As the growth cycle of your hair is influenced by hormones, there is a chance you may experience hair loss if you are using a hormonal contraceptive.

-Please note, there are two types of hair loss associated with hormonal contraceptives: hair shedding and hair thinning.
-They have different symptoms, and are caused by different things.
+There are two different types of hair loss associated with hormonal contraceptives, hair shedding and hair thinning, both of which have different symptoms and are caused by different factors:

-- Hair shedding (also known as telogen effluvium) is immediately noticeable, and is caused by a disturbance or imbalance within your body.
+- Hair shedding (also known as telogen effluvium) is caused by a disturbance or imbalance within your body.
 For example, some women experience increased hair shedding three months after starting or stopping the pill.

-- Hair thinning (also known as reduced volume) takes place gradually over time and is an inherited condition.
-For more information on how birth control methods may affect hair thinning, please visit our page on Contraceptive Pills and Hair Thinning.
+- Hair thinning (also known as reduced volume) is an inherited condition that takes place gradually over time.
+For more information on how birth control methods may affect hair thinning, visit our page on Contraceptive Pills and Hair Thinning.

 Why do Hormonal Contraceptives Cause Hair Shedding?

 Oestrogen is a hair-friendly hormone.
-It keeps your hairs in their anagen (growth) phase for an average of 6 to 7 years, before they move into their telogen (shedding) phase.
+It keeps your hairs in their anagen (growth) phase for an average of six to seven years, before they transition into their telogen (shedding) phase.

-Because some hormonal contraceptives reduce your body’s levels of oestrogen, they can cause more hairs than usual to move abruptly from the anagen phase into the telogen phase.
+Because some birth control methods reduce your body’s levels of oestrogen, they can cause more hairs than usual to move abruptly from the anagen phase into the telogen phase.
 This results in a period of diffuse (widespread) hair shedding all over your scalp, around three months after starting the contraceptive.
 This type of hair loss is known as telogen effluvium.

-Because different people react differently to medications, it may take some time to figure out which hormonal contraceptive is right for you.
-We recommend that you talk to your doctor and/or a Trichologist if you are taking hormonal contraceptives and are concerned about hair loss.
+Different people can react differently to medications, so it may take some time to figure out which hormonal contraceptive is right for you.
+We recommend chatting to your doctor and/or a Trichologist if you are taking hormonal contraceptives and are concerned about hair loss.

 What are the Symptoms of Hair Shedding?

-On average, it is normal to lose up to 100 hairs a day, provided they are growing back.
-However, telogen effluvium can result in as many as 300 hairs being shed in a 24 hour period.
+On average, it is normal to lose up to 100 hairs a day, yet telogen effluvium can result in as many as 400 hairs being shed in a 24-hour period.

-Due to the nature of the hair growth cycle, hair shedding usually takes place 6-12 weeks after the event that triggered it.
-Therefore, if you begin to notice hair shedding 2-3 months after beginning hormonal contraceptive, this may be the cause.
+Due to the nature of the hair growth cycle, hair shedding usually takes place 6-12 weeks after the event it was triggered by.
+Therefore, if you begin to notice hair shedding 2-3 months after beginning a hormonal contraceptive, this may be the cause.

 Hair Loss and Stopping the Pill

-Coming off of certain hormonal contraceptives can also result in telogen effluvium.
+Coming off certain hormonal contraceptives can also result in telogen effluvium around three months later.
 This is also caused by a sudden drop in your body’s oestrogen levels.